Table of Contents

 • Risk Mitigation: Spot high-risk clauses early and standardize terms across agreements

-Challenges with Traditional Contract Data Management
+Common Challenges in Contract Data Management

 Manual contract review is time-consuming, inconsistent, and dependent on legal bandwidth.
 Teams often struggle to: